audiosdev/AudiosPlugin-Godot-iOS-Audio-Plugin/README.md

   audiosPlugin.playAudio()

 ```
-7) Disable "Enable Audio Input" from project settings in order to prevent runtime crash (Project->Project Settings->Audio).
+7) Disable "Enable Audio Input" from Godot project settings (Project->Project Settings->Audio) in order to prevent runtime crash.
 This plugin gets the microphone permission itself.
 8) Enable the iOS Godot Plugin when exporting the project and PCK file from "Project->Export" menu

 # Methods